stud131/docs-monaca/content/reference/cordova_7.1/file-transfer.en.md

     retrieving the `FileEntry`.
 Invoked with a `FileTransferError` object. *(Function)*
 -   **trustAllHosts**: Optional parameter, defaults to `false`.
 If set to `true`, it accepts all security certificates.
-This is useful because Android rejects self-signed security certificates.
 Not recommended for production use.
 Supported on Android and iOS.
     *(boolean)*
 -   **options**: Optional parameters, currently only supports headers